TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/apiref.rst

 .. function:: make_tarball(base_name, base_dir[, compress='gzip', verbose=0, dry_run=0])

-   'Create an (optional compressed) archive as a tar file from all files in and under *base_dir*. *compress* must be ``'gzip'`` (the default), ``'bzip2'``, ``'xz'``, ``'compress'``, or ``None``.
+   'Create an (optional compressed) archive as a tar file kutoka all files in and under *base_dir*. *compress* must be ``'gzip'`` (the default), ``'bzip2'``, ``'xz'``, ``'compress'``, or ``None``.
 For the ``'compress'`` method the compression utility named by :program:`compress` must be on the